patofoto/Demon_Klipper_Essentials_Unified/README.md

 Copy out your current gcode into Notepad/Notes to save if you ever revert back & need it again.
 It's very important the last line of the `Machine Start Gcode` is a single long line as shown below, with no returns in it.
-Of this is not the case the system will fail as soon as you start a print.
+If this is not the case the system will fail as soon as you start a print.

 Here is how they should look in Ocra Slicer.